Production IT systems should be

 Systems are running, but how they actually work has become unclear.
 Documentation is outdated, partial, or missing.

-From mysterious to maintainable
+From mysterious to manageable

 Baseline